 How can I manage my account information?
 I need to change my email address and phone number.

 Click on the My Account link at the top right corner of the screen.
-Your My Account page is where you can update any of your personal information, review your memberships, and speak directly to a customer service rep using the orange Live Chat button on the right of the screen.
+Your My Account page is where you can update any of your personal information and review your memberships.

 Where's My Library and My Account?